MRbanana115/Minecraft_ModPack/README.md

 ## Step 6
 UnZip the folder you download in **Step 2**

-In multiMC click on the **Loader mods** tab in your 1.21.1 instance and click on View Folder
+In multiMC click on the **Loader mods** tab in your 1.21.1 instance and click on View Folder:
 <img width="682" height="855" alt="Screenshot_20251025_162839" src="https://github.com/user-attachments/assets/218857ab-a431-4761-b953-9b1edee1f2f8" />
 <br>
 drag all of the .jar files out of the Neoforge 1.21.1 folder and drag them into the mod folder opened by multimc.